diffuseCapGEBC/icassp26/README.md

-# PhysID project page
+# DiffuseCap project page
-This is project page for showing the demo of the application
+This is project page for more details on DiffuseCap